MicrosoftDocs/win32/desktop-src/PolicManProv/batchevaluate-method-in-class-msft-somfilter.md

 ---
-Description: 'Receives an array of MSFT\_SomFilter objects and evaluates the rules in each for their application to this computer.'
+Description: Receives an array of MSFT\_SomFilter objects and evaluates the rules in each for their application to this computer.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'c3524789-7524-40e4-a719-20a6ebafbd86'
+ms.assetid: c3524789-7524-40e4-a719-20a6ebafbd86
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'group-policy'
+- group-policy
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'BatchEvaluate method of the MSFT\_SomFilter class'
+title: BatchEvaluate method of the MSFT\_SomFilter class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # BatchEvaluate method of the MSFT\_SomFilter class